The matryoshka doll prior: principled multiplicity correction in Bayesian model comparison: Introduction

-As many authors have noted, the prior on the model space becomes very important when $\p$ is growing with $n$.\ \citet{ley2009effect} and\ \citet{scott2010bayes} advocate for Beta-Binomial$(a,b)$ priors on indicator variables for covariate inclusion.
-These authors advocate for $a=b=1$, which provides a Bayesian version of a multiplicity correction.
-Unfortunately, as\ \citet{johnson2012bayesian} notes, this multiplicity correction is not enough to provide posterior concentration on a finite true model when local priors are used, providing an argument in favor of non-local priors.
-The issue is related to prior concentration in the model space; Beta-Binomial priors concentrate all of their mass on models with a fraction of $\p$ covariates being utilized, which becomes problematic as $\p$ increases.
-In order to address this issue, \ \citet{wilson2010bayesian} use Beta-Binomial priors where $a=1$ and $b=\lambda\p$, which provides for a finite prior expected number of included covariates as $\p$ increases.
-Finally,\ \citet{castillo2015} obtain beautiful selection and reconstruction results by requiring sightly faster than exponential decrease in prior probability of the number of covariates in the model.
-In particular, this can be achieved by taking $b=\p^u$ for some $u>1$.
-However, outside of constructions using infinite exchangeability, there is little \textit{a priori} justification for priors on the model space.
+The literature discussing priors over the model space is sparse, but important progress has been made. \cite{ley2009effect} and \cite{scott2010bayes} have advocated for Beta-Binomial$(a,b)$ priors on indicator variables for covariate inclusion.
+In both of these works the authors recommend setting $a=b=1$, which provides a Bayesian version of a multiplicity correction.
+Unfortunately, as \cite{johnson2012bayesian} note, this multiplicity correction lacks the strength to induce posterior concentration on a finite true model when local priors on the regression coefficients are used.
+This concentration issue arises because infinitely exchangeable Beta-Binomial priors (i.e., with fixed $a$ and $b$) place zero mass on finite models as $\p$ increases.
+To correct this undesirable behavior, \cite{wilson2010bayesian} set $a=1$ and $b=\lambda\p$, which yields (a priori) a finite expected number of included covariates as $\p$ increases.
+Alternatively, \cite{castillo2015} obtain promising selection and reconstruction results by requiring a slightly faster than exponential decrease in the prior probability of the number of covariates in the model.
+This is achieved by taking $b=\p^u$ for some $u>1$.
+To impose a penalty on model complexity, the Beta-Binomial priors in \cite{wilson2010bayesian} and \cite{castillo2015} forgo infinite exchangeability in favor of finite exchangeability.